A Sense of Things: Colour, Pattern & Collections

 • Use of a creative open-plan studio space and private garden

-• A one-day drawing excursion by boat to Villa Augustus via the old city of Dordrecht, returning via central Rotterdam for a visit to a large art supplies store
+• Drawing excursion by boat to Villa Augustus in the old city of Dordrecht, plus an optional visit to a large art supplies store in central Rotterdam

-• Lunches provided by the excellent De Verre Hoeve
+• Lunches on four days provided by the excellent De Verre Hoeve

 • Tea, coffee, and light refreshments during workshop hours